fivebalanceID/Scripts/README.md

 # FBN Coin
-Shell script to install [Fivebalance Masternode Testnet](https://fivebalance.com) on a Linux server running Ubuntu 16.04.
+Shell script to install [Fivebalance Masternode](https://fivebalance.com) on a Linux server running Ubuntu 16.04.
 Use it on your own risk.
 This script will install **FBN Masternode 1.0**

 ***